parent Reviews of this workshop

 I look forward to walking you through how to explore number-sense with your student.

 We all need support from others who are doing this important work.
 Here are some experts who have supported me in my own journey.
-In it together!

 - Laura Jackson